Time-Dependent Equation-of-Motion Coupled-Cluster Simulations with a Defective Hamiltonian: Introduction

 One aspect of the TD-CC/EOM-CC that has not been explored, to the best of our knowledge, is the effect that the non-Hermitian nature of the similarity-transformed Hamiltonian can have on the time-evolution of the CC/EOM-CC wave function.
-In particular, it is well known that the similarity-transformed Hamiltonian of a truncated EOM-CC method may lead to complex energy eigenvalues, which are clearly unphysical, in the neighborhood of a conical intersection.\cite{Koch17_164105,Gauss21_e1968056} As such, we would like to understand the behavior of TD-EOM-CC in regions of space at or near complex energy eigenvalues.
-In this study, we focus on TD-EOM-CCSD simulations of MgF, which exhibits complex eigenvalues due to the failure of EOM-CCSD to properly describe an avoided crossing between two $\Sigma^+$ symmetry states.
+It is well known that the similarity-transformed Hamiltonian of a truncated EOM-CC method may {exhibit} complex energy eigenvalues, which are clearly unphysical, in the neighborhood of a conical intersection.{ \cite{Hattig05_37,Koch17_164105,Gauss21_e1968056}} {In particular, truncated EOM-CC can fail to describe conical intersections between states of the same symmetry when the relevant diagonal elements of the similarity-transformed Hamiltonian matrix are small and the off-diagonal elements coupling the states have opposite signs.
+In these cases, the similarity-transformed Hamiltonian matrix can become defective, which means that it is impossible to find non-parallel eigenvectors that diagonalize it without moving into the complex plane.
+We would} like to understand the behavior of TD-EOM-CC in regions of space at or near such {defects.} In this study, we focus on TD-EOM-CCSD simulations of MgF, which exhibits complex eigenvalues due to the failure of EOM-CCSD to properly describe an avoided crossing between two $\Sigma^+$ symmetry states.
 In addition, near the regions where the energy is complex, some excited states exhibit negative oscillator strengths.
 As we will demonstrate, several peculiar behaviors emerge when the system is driven to these unphysical states.

 This paper is organized as follows.
-In Sec.\ \ref{SEC:THEORY}, we provide a brief summary of the TD-EOM-CC formalism, where we limit our considerations to the TD-EOM-CCSD level of theory.
-The details of the calculations performed in this work are then outlined in Sec.\ \ref{SEC:COMPUTATIONAL_DETAILS}.
+In Sec.\ \ref{SEC:THEORY}, we provide a brief summary of the TD-EOM-CC { formalism.} The details of the calculations performed in this work are then outlined in Sec.\ \ref{SEC:COMPUTATIONAL_DETAILS}.
 In Sec.\ \ref{SEC:RESULTS}, we discuss the results of our computations for MgF, where we highlight the emergence of the unphysical properties mentioned above (complex eigenvalues and negative oscillator strengths), which result from expanding the similarity-transformed Hamiltonian in an incomplete many-electron basis.
-We then compare the results of TD-EOM-CCSD simulations performed in regions where the similarity-transformed Hamiltonian displays these unphysical characteristics versus where EOM-CCSD energies and properties appear to be well-behaved.
-Finally, we conclude our discussion in Sec.\ \ref{SEC:CONCLUSIONS}.
+We then compare the results of TD-EOM-CCSD simulations performed in regions where the similarity-transformed Hamiltonian displays these unphysical characteristics versus where EOM-CCSD energies and properties appear to be well-behaved. { We also briefly discuss the effects that symmetrization of the CCSD similarity-transformed Hamiltonian has on the energies and oscillator strengths.} Finally, we conclude our discussion in Sec.\ \ref{SEC:CONCLUSIONS}.